 “Oh.
 You were okay?”

 “You know me and my reflexive shielding.”
-Tyla switched his attention to his other hand.
-If he was cleaning his fingernails, they didn’t look like they needed it.
-They never did.
+Tyla tugged a small shard of wood free and flicked it onto the forest floor beneath them.
 “I was trapped under the rubble afterwards, but I wasn’t hurt.
 I just kept thinking that once I got out, so long as nobody else had been hurt, everything would be fine.
-We don’t pay rent or own land, we just get housing, and it’s all fairly similar, so losing it wasn’t the biggest of deals.
+We don’t pay rent or own land, we just get housing, and it’s all fairly similar, so losing it wasn’t catastrophic.
 We’re not materialistic by nature, so I didn’t have anything I was too upset about losing.
 I was just… waiting for it to all be over.
 Little did I know that it had barely begun.”

 “I’m sorry.
 I didn’t know it was like that for you.
 Coming here on my own was disorientating, but it didn’t hurt me.”

-“Well, as I said, I wasn’t actually hurt either.
+“Well, as I said, I wasn’t actually hurt.
 But I did have quite a bad day.
 What was it like for you afterwards?
 Your first day here?”

 “It was… weird,” Malyn said.
 “What you see and hear… you don’t really think about it, but your senses can trick you.
 The way you interpret things depends on your own understanding.
 I remember huge, roaring monsters with glowing eyes.
-I know they were just cars now, but it’s not cars that are in my memory of that day because that wasn’t how I saw them then.”
+I know they were just cars now, but it’s not cars that are in my memory of that day because that wasn’t how I saw them then.
+I just remember the noise, the growling, the blinding lights.”

 “I’m glad you had him.
 That you weren’t alone, or at least not for long.”